 This blog is written by Caitlin Schrein, a doctoral candidate at Arizona State University and fellow of the Human Origins Program at the National Museum of Natural History.
 Caitlin researches Miocene ape evolution and the teaching and learning of human evolutionary biology in America’s classrooms.

 Pangur Bán: Researching Enhancement – Aoife S. McKenna

 Enhancement, anthropology/sociology of technology, scientific knowledge, the body, health, gender, sexuality, reproduction, politics, feminism, philosophy, education, research, art.

 Parenthropology: Field notes on parenting, work, and anthropology

 Sallie Han is a cultural anthropologist, college professor, and parent.
 Through my research, teaching, and blogging, I am bringing a bit of parenting into anthropology, and a bit of anthropology into parenting.
-My book–Pregnancy in Practice: Expectation and Experience in the Contemporary US–is forthcoming in July 2013 from Berghahn Books.
+My book–Pregnancy in Practice: Expectation and Experience in the Contemporary US–is available from Berghahn Books.

 [Per]Suit of Anthropology